Julian22222/PRACTICE/Next_and_NestJS/README_NEXT.md

 - Optimization of building an application (building is very fast)
 - by default next is running on webpack -->

+////If you pass some params (customer_id) -> to child component, child component can be server or client side component, to get id from URL for example
+//Never use useGlobal() or context hooks inside the server component.
+//layouts and pages are server components by default in Next.js 13+
+//if you add "use cleint " to the layout, all its children will become client components too, which is not desired.
+//If your layout or provider imports any "use client" modules incorrectly, or the page imports a client-only module in the wrong way, you may get the params Promise error after navigation.

 ```JS
 //package.json file